Oren-H/GradeRecorder/README.md

 - Grades will be autocalculated and displayed

 - There will be an option to get a notification everytime an assignment has been graded so the user does not forget to input their grades

+### Betting Specificities
+Betting can be facilitated with the following monetary tools:
+1. In-game currency
+Use of a token system could create a fun, lighthearted betting system where winning bets would only provide you with more bragging rights and perhaps access to special features within the website

+2. Crypto
+When we begin our crypto unit, we can mint a coin and use that to facilitated bets.
+This will help link different concepts that we learn throughout the year and give future units are fun use-case.

+3. Real money
+This might not be possible, but a direct connection to venmo or credit card info could facilitate bets with real money.
+However, the risks of this are likely too high and should be avoided

 ## Engagement:
 Users will be drawn to the website due to the convenience it provides in gradekeeping and the entertainment created by the betting feature.